cloud-atlas-ai/obsidian-ics/README.md

 This is a plugin for [Obsidian](https://obsidian.md).
 It adds events from calendar/ics URLs to your Daily Note on demand.

-This  is designed to work with the Daily Note or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugins: specifically it gets the date to search for events during from the currently open daily note. you can use it through Dataview or Templater for more advanced / customized usage.
+This  is designed to work with the Daily Note or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugins: specifically it gets the date to search for events during from the currently open daily note.
+You can use it through Dataview or Templater for more advanced / customized usage.

 I highly recommend pairing this with the [Day Planner](https://github.com/ivan-lednev/obsidian-day-planner) plugin: the output format is tuned to support it and you'll get support for seeing the day and week planners.